 - Beer Trips to Belgium and Germany

-Beer Trips added for 2016 to Belgium and 2017 to Germany (a Family Friendly Beer Trip).
+Beer Trips added for both Belgium and Germany in 2017 (Germany is a Family Friendly Beer Trip).
 Learn more and/or sign up today!

 - BJCP Study Groups, Beer Expert Training for the Cicerone® Exams and Private / Special Class Sessions Also Available